etherex/etherex/README.md

 * Deposit/withdrawal queues and confirmation handling (?)
 * ~~Go back to TDD~~ when serpent/pyethereum are usable
 * Re-implement NameReg support and integration
-* Start the Tools section, find and list ideas (Subcurrency creation tools/wizard, raw transact, trading tools, etc.)
+* Start the Tools section, find and list ideas
+    - subcurrency registration
+    - subcurrency creation tools/wizard
+    - raw transact (?)
+    - trading tools (...)
+    - ...
 * Port contracts to [Solidity](https://github.com/ethereum/cpp-ethereum/wiki/ABI-in-PoC-7)
 * Look into how [Whisper](https://github.com/ethereum/cpp-ethereum/wiki/Whisper) and [Swarm](https://github.com/ethereum/cpp-ethereum/wiki/Swarm) should be used and integrated
 * Start working on X-Chain